Mitigating the Bias of Centered Objects in Common Datasets: Saliency-shift maps of regionally trained U-nets

 \section{Saliency-shift maps of regionally trained U-nets}

-Following the initial measurements we realized that depending on the position of the object the class-saliency maps\cite{SaliencyMaps} did change even if the position shift on the object was minuscule.
-In order to ascertain whether this information would lead to closer understanding on the phenomenons mentioned at Section \ref{sec:RegionalTraining}, we measured the difference of the saliency maps for two separate cases.
-In both of the cases, handwritten digits were placed on the images as the objects to be segmented and classified, but the background was set to black (zeros) at case 1, and to the ImageNet samples at case 2 --- similarly as it was described at Section \ref{sec:RegionalTraining}.
-For both of the cases we measured the absolute differences between the saliency map generated on the non-shifted (centrally placed) object and the saliency maps generated on the same images, with the shifted object and background.
+Following the initial measurements we hypothesized that depending on the position of the object the class-saliency maps \cite{SaliencyMaps} could change even if the position shift on the object was minuscule.
+In order to ascertain whether this information would lead to closer understanding on the phenomenons, we measured the difference of the saliency maps for setups described in Section \ref{sec:RegionalTraining}.
+We measured the absolute differences between the saliency map generated on the non-shifted (centrally placed) object and the saliency maps generated on the same images, with the shifted object and background.
 Here it is important to mention again, that the objects have never left the image, in the most shifted cases the objects were still fully inside the image positioned near the edges.
-For better visualization we represented the saliency map differences as a matrix of same size as the input images with the coordinates representing the amount of shift in the given direction (the origin positioned at the center) and the values representing the dispersion-normalized\cite{DispersionNormalization} difference values.
-The resulting images can be seen at Figure \ref{fig:SaliencyDiffMaps_BlackBcgrnd} for the black background and at Figure \ref{fig:SaliencyDiffMaps_ImageNetBcgrnd} for the ImageNet sample backgrounds.
+For better visualization we represented the saliency map differences as a matrix of same size as the input images with the coordinates representing the amount of shift in the given direction (the origin positioned at the center) and the values representing the dispersion-normalized \cite{DispersionNormalization} difference values.
+Some samples of resulting images can be seen in Figure \ref{fig:SaliencyDiffMaps_ImageNetBcgrnd}.